kuzzleio/documentation/src/api/1/controller-realtime/subscribe/index.md

 ### HTTP

-Due to the synchronous nature of the HTTP protocol, push notifications are not supported.
+Due to the synchronous nature of the HTTP protocol, real-time notifications are not supported.

 ### Other protocols